-Here, there, and everywhere has been added to your bookmarks.
+Here, there, and everywhere has been saved

 For decades, US military strategy has been focused on achieving operational omnipresence—the ability to “be everywhere at once”—to regain preeminence.
 By integrating the latest digital-age tools, technologies, and methodologies, that goal could now be within reach.
 Learn how.